codewars/docs/content/languages/c/authoring/index.md

 C kata use the [Criterion testing framework](/languages/c/criterion/) to implement and execute tests.
 Read its reference page to find out how to structure tests into groups and test cases, what assertions are available, etc.

-Criterion supports many features which can be very helpful, but (unfortunately) are not commonly used by C authors.
-It allows for parametrized tests, setting up additional data, test fixture setup and teardown, custom descriptions, etc.
+Criterion supports many features that can be very helpful, but (unfortunately) are not commonly used by C authors.
+It allows for parameterized tests, setting up additional data, test fixture setup, teardown, custom descriptions, etc.

 ### Test feedback

-You should notice that the report hooks used by Codewars test runner produce one test output entry per assertion, so the test output panel can get very noisy.
+You should notice that the report hooks used by the Codewars test runner produce one test output entry per assertion, so the test output panel can get very noisy.

 ### Random utilities

-Unlike some other languages, C does not provide too many means of generating random numbers which could be used to build random tests. `stdlib.h` header provides the `rand` function which, while being quite simple, satisfies majority of needs, but sometimes can be tricky to be used correctly.
+Unlike some other languages, C does not provide too many means of generating random numbers which could be used to build random tests. `stdlib.h` header provides the `rand` function which, while being quite simple, satisfies the majority of needs, but sometimes can be tricky to be used correctly.

 Before `rand` is called for the first time, it must be seeded with `srand`.
-A call to `srand` should be performed only once, in the setup phase of the random tests. `srand` usually uses current time as a seed, so authors need to include `time.h` before using `time` function.
+A call to `srand` should be performed only once, in the setup phase of the random tests. `srand` usually uses the current time as a seed, so authors need to include `time.h` before using the `time` function.

 `rand` can return integers only up to `RAND_MAX`.
 There's no standard-compliant way to generate random values of types `unsigned int`, `long`, or `double`.
-Authors which would like to generate random values out of domain of `rand` have to craft them manually. _(TODO: create article with snippets with RNGs for types other than `int`)_
+Authors who would like to generate random values out of the domain of `rand` have to craft them manually. _(TODO: create article with snippets with RNGs for types other than `int`)_

-Additionally, value of `RAND_MAX` might differ on different platforms, or even change.
-For current Codewars setup it's `2^32-1`, but there are some common platforms with `RAND_MAX` being as small as `2^16-1`.
+Additionally, the value of `RAND_MAX` might differ on different platforms, or even change.
+For the current Codewars setup it's `2^32-1`, but there are some common platforms with `RAND_MAX` being as small as `2^16-1`.
 This makes the code using `rand` even less portable, and while portability might not be a big concern for Codewars kata, it could turn out to be an issue for users trying to reproduce random tests locally.

 An alternative to `rand` could be using random devices, like `/dev/urandom`.
-This way of generating random numbers could partially alleviate the issue of the `rand` being capped at `RAND_MAX`, but also could inflate amount of the bolierplate code and could cause additional problems with portability.
+This way of generating random numbers could partially alleviate the issue of the `rand` being capped at `RAND_MAX`, but also could inflate the amount of the boilerplate code and could cause additional problems with portability.

 ### Reference solution